Flow-Launcher/docs/API-Reference/Flow.Launcher.Plugin/IPlugin/Query.md

 Querying when user's search changes

-This method will be called within a Task.Run, so please avoid synchrously wait for long.
+This method will be called within a Task.Run, so please avoid synchronously wait for long.

 ```csharp
 public List<Result> Query(Query query)